darkac/CacheFrame_Simple/README.md

 Nevertheless, it perfomrs better in the scene of list intersection when compared to the complicated counterpart version.

+Notes:

-Note: This module is multi-thread safe.
+1) This module is multi-thread safe.
+2) The `lru` and `qtca` etc. here represent the name of the caching policy.